 GEnie was my network connection through the entire second epoch of the adventure, and as we made our trek across the northeast and turned south toward Florida it was exciting to visit the company facilities in Rockville, Maryland.
-It yielded some excellent Winnebiko II photos, an ESPN video, and the article below that ran in the Gaithersburg Gazette.
-My own narrative of this part of the trip is in the Technology Update.
+It yielded some excellent Winnebiko II photos, the short ESPN video embedded below, and the article in the Gaithersburg Gazette that follows.
+My narrative of this part of the trip is in the Technology Update.

 Writer pedals his ware

 Recumbent bicycle keeps computer buff in touch with world

 Steve Roberts, a 35-year-old free-lance writer from Dublin, Ohio, pedaled his 260-pound recumbent bicycle into the Rockville-based General Electric Information Services Oct 9 to meet with the company whose computer system allows him to call the world “one big electronic neighborhood.”

 Fourteen thousand miles ago, Roberts was looking for a way to combine several things that he loved to do.
 In 1983, he decided that moving his life onto a bike seemed like the way to do it.

 After trying to design his own recumbent bicycle, he decided to have the frame made by a special company, and began the continual process of equipping the bike with the electronic hardware he needs to communicate with the world.

 From the seat of his recumbent bicycle, Roberts communicates with the world with the use of five computers, a ham radio and a citizens band radio.

 “The computer is my link with the universe — I very seldom use the telephone for voice messages.
 A portable computer and a PC network like GEnie [General Electric Network for Information Exchange] provide all the communications I need,” said Roberts, adding that the radios fill any gaps in that communication.